 Look over your entire nail and see if you have any issues listed below.
 Your nails can be the key to unlocking not only the secrets to your physical health, but they can also let you know when it’s time to relax more and learn to deal with stress more effectively.

 I’ve composed a list of several imperfections you may find and what these may tell you about your health.

 ① What Color Are Your Nails?
 Nail Color Tells a Lot about Your Health.

 Nails should be a healthy light pink tone, but if they’re a different color, it can indicate you have a health issue.
-The color of your nails indicates the potential health issue you may face.
+The color of your nails shows the potential health problem you may face.

 If Your Nails Are Yellowish:

 Yellowing nails may be a simple as wearing darker nail polish for too long or from nicotine stains if you smoke.
 However, if you leave off your nail polish for a few days and all your nails have a yellow tint, it may be an indication you have a problem.
 Yellow nails can indicate psoriasis, as well as a fungal disease of the nail.

 The yellowing may also be indicative of a liver disease causing jaundice, a thyroid malfunction, diabetes, respiratory disorder or fluid retention in the arms or legs called lymphedema.